Today would have been, Our 37th Wedding anniversary...

 Fast forward to 3:45am Saturday, August 22nd, 1981.
 It's our third date.
 The beach.
 I was off duty and I had injured my back.
 I now could stand up straight with the help of codeine and acetaminophen.
 I despised drugs as well back then.
 So, I decided after feeling loopy for a day.
 I had enough.
 However, the stuff was powerful.
 I was still a little loopy, even though my last dose was twelve hours before.
 He, the new date guy, Norman had just gotten off from work and we'd decided to have our third date down at the beach.
 I was staying with my Mom and little sister for the time being.

 Norman pulls up in front of the house.
 My Mom knew who I was going with and where to and when, etc...
 Even though I was well on my own, being in the Marines, having already helped my Mom pay the mortgage at seventeen and later other financial obligations.
-I still checked with her.
+I still checked in with her.

-I see Norman's car a 1980 Chevy Malibu Wagon, a standard.
+I saw Norman's car a 1980 Chevy Malibu Wagon, a standard.
 A rarity even back then, parked.
 I quietly left the house and got to the car.
 I get in.
 He asks, “You got everything?”
 I respond, “Yeah, I think so.”
 Then I pause, “Uh my pocketbook.
 I got to get it.
 It's in the living room.”
 Norman responds, “Oh I'll get it for you.
 You look a little out of it.”
 I reply, “That's okay.
 I know exactly where it is.
 I 'll be right back.”
 As I get out of the car, I think to myself, 'this guy is really digging me.
 Too funny.'